Lightning-AI/pytorch-lightning/README.md

 2. [Define a LightningModel](https://github.com/williamFalcon/pytorch-lightning/blob/master/examples/new_project_templates/lightning_module_template.py).

 ## What does lightning control for me?
 Everything!
-Except the following three things:
+Except you define your data and what happens inside the training and validation loop.

 **What happens in the training loop**